 These four renowned poets and tireless poetry advocates convene for an evening dedicated to the life and literary legacy of W.S.
 Merwin, concluding the Memorial Series of the Merwin Conservancy, a special season of The Green Room inspired by the Conservancy’s late founders, W.S. and Paula Merwin.
 This Memorial Series has featured such celebrated writers and leaders as Dr. Pualani Kanahele, Pulitzer Prize winner Forrest Gander, former U.S. Poet Laureate Robert Hass, and current U.S. Poet Laureate Joy Harjo.

 Hirsch, Hirshfield, Nye, and Young poets will read from their own work, and will read and reflect on selections from W.S.
 Merwin’s prolific career as a poet and translator in this evening held in his memory.
 Each of these two events, which beginning at 7pm, will feature a main presentation followed by intimate Q&A sessions with the audience and book signings at courtyard receptions featuring a “pop up” book store.
-Tickets to both events are now on sale.

 A 42-year Maui resident and fierce advocate for the environment, W.S.
 Merwin died on March 15th, 2019 at his home in Ha‘iku.